liturner/frederick/src/site/markdown/specification.md

 In the event that additional network services are available, then the ZTr. must be able to benefit from them in addition to the core features.
 For example, if internet is available, then files must be sendable via Hermine.

+The document artefacts as they are used in the THW must remain present.
+For example, it is mandatory that the information can be represented in the form of the Fb Fü 2 document.
+The reason for this is the interoperability with systems and processes.
+Any solution **may** offer better solutions to digitalization, but **must** provide for the existing document format.

 Note, that there is no requirement that the information is immediately available everywhere!
 The use of "cool features" may **not** come at the cost of the ability to effectively operate the software offline.

 ## Beschreibung von Schnittstellen

+- GUI for human use
+- Possibility of extending with other interfaces such as HTTP
+- Export of the data in existing document layouts as PDF files

 ## Funktionale Anforderungen